The Platform Value System

 Most advisors in this market sell tools.
 I price platforms, and then I build them.

-I spent twenty years on the principal side, roughly three billion dollars of transactions, including the CIO seat at a fund manager where I raised the capital, built the platform, and lived every step of this system before it had a name.
+I spent twenty years on the principal side, on approximately $3 billion of transactions from deal-team member up through the CIO seat — the last of those at a fund manager where I raised the capital, built the platform, and lived every step of this system before it had a name.
 I have been building the valuation models behind it since my Georgetown MBA, and I run my own practice on the same AI-leveraged operating layer I install.
-The frameworks are documented in my book, The Platform CEO.
+The frameworks are documented at book length in The Platform CEO, free to read online.

 Let's find out what your firm is worth.